dennispaul8/dennispaul8/README.md

 - **CoinTribute** - A decentralized fundraising platform built with Sui Move.
 - **Sui Faucet dApp** – A user-friendly interface to request test tokens on the Sui network for development and testing purposes.
 - **On-chain Voting dApp** – A frontend platform that lets users view proposals and cast votes directly on-chain.
+- **DennisNFT** – Sui-based NFT minting dApp built with TypeScript and Tailwind CSS.
+It provides a clean interface for creating, previewing and burning NFTs directly on-chain.

 ---